 Why Are You Going To Love This Cloud Bread Recipe

-• Salt – enhances the flavor of the bread.
+- Salt – Enhances the overall flavor and balances the richness of the cream cheese.

 How To Make Cloud Bread

-Preheat the oven to 300F/ 150C, and line a baking sheet with parchment paper.
-You can lightly spray or grease the paper to prevent the cloud bread from sticking.
+- Preheat your oven to 300°F (150°C) and line a baking sheet with parchment paper.
+Lightly grease or spray the parchment paper to prevent sticking.

-Separate the whites from the yolks.
-Use fresh eggs that are at room temperature for the best results.
+- Separate the eggs — carefully separate the whites from the yolks.
+Use room-temperature eggs for best results and easier mixing.

 It is a versatile recipe that you can experiment with by adding different herbs, spices, or shredded cheese to the batter.
 With these simple steps, you can easily make your own cloud bread at home.

-• Use full-fat cream cheese for the best texture.
+- Use full-fat cream cheese – This ensures the bread has the best rich flavor and soft texture.

 How To Use Cloud Bread

-• Cloud bread can be toasted and topped with butter, cream cheese, or peanut butter for breakfast.
+- Breakfast Toast – Toast the bread lightly and top it with butter, cream cheese, or sugar-free peanut butter for a quick, satisfying breakfast.

 Storing Ideas